-21 MILITARY PENTATHLON IDENTIFICATION NUMBER (MILPIN)
+21 MILITARY PENTATHLON IDENTIFICATION NUMBER (MILPENTIN)

-Each athlete expected to participate in the international competitions must have a code (MilPIN) based on individual data (Country, Given name, Surname and Date of Birth).
-Prior to the competition the team captains are requested to send the required data to which is responsible for the registration (See Part C Annex.
-5).
+Each athlete expected to participate in the international competitions must have a code (MilPentIN) based on individual data (Country, Given name, Surname and Date of Birth).
+Prior to the competition the team captains are requested to send the required data to which is responsible for the registration (copy to the CSC-Secretary).

-MILPIN is mandatory for the participation in each Championship.
+MilPentIN is mandatory for the participation in each Championship/Tournament.